Genesis Essentia: History

-As with the other Hyundai subsidiaries, this concept is intended for some form of production run.
+Like other Hyundai Motor Group concept vehicles, the Essentia was intended for eventual production.
 As early as September 2018, there were reports that Genesis executive Manfred Fitzgerald was pushing for the eventual production of the vehicle, albeit with some changes, such as conventional doors.
 By 2019, a possible arrival year of 2021 was proposed by further clarifications from Fitzgerald.

 Design

 Like many of its contemporaries in the sports car and supercar markets, the Essentia features a number of performance and luxury features., following the brand's then-new 'athletic elegance' design language.
 These include a two-tone exterior, carbon fiber monocoque, a low roofline at only 50 inches, butterfly doors, digital connectivity, and others.
 Much of the car utilizes detailed stylized webbing as a primary texture, which designer Luc Donckerwolke noted was done by 3D printing.